jfig/rpi-docker-python-gpio/README.md

 docker run --device /dev/gpiomem  --group-add gpio  jfig/rpi-docker-python-gpio
 ```

-On first execution ```/usr/src/scripts/entrypoint.sh``` is run to install python packages on packages.txt.
+On first execution `/usr/src/scripts/entrypoint.sh` is run to install python packages on packages.txt and remove `gcc`.

+`gcc` is left on the Docker Image because some Python Images require it to
+install.

 ## Environment Variables